mor-maram/stroke-detection-ai-mvc/README.md

 ---

 ## 📄 Intellectual Property License
 Distributed via the **MIT Open-Source License**.
-Built with pride as an engineering milestone during deep training with **KAUST Academy**.
-Distributed via the **MIT Open-Source License**.
-Built with pride as an engineering milestone during deep training with **KAUST Academy**.
+Built with pride as an independent engineering milestone.